 What is a perfect accent anyway?
 Everyone has an accent no matter which language you speak.
 It is possible for someone to be fluent in multiple languages even if they don’t speak with a “native accent”

-There is no doubt that bilingualism has benefits.
+There is no doubt that bilingualism in children has advantages.
 But there are many myths and misconceptions that we need to be aware of in order to understand it.
 I hope this list of bilingualism facts and fiction has helped!